 The Spray painting of cars and their parts can use different substances that may harm employees health.
 A major product of spray painting is the use of isocyanate-based two-pack paints.

-It is important to monitor for isocyanates as it can cause asthma and dermatitis as the main symptoms.
+It is important to conduct Isocyanate Monitoring as they can cause asthma and dermatitis as the main symptoms.
 Isocyanates can also trigger hypersensitivity, which means symptoms can persist long after exposure ends and may cause sensitivity to other substances.

 Operators’ exposures should be reduced to as far below the WEL of 0.02mg/m3 (8hr TWA)) and 0.07mg/m3(15min STEL) as reasonably practicable.